alancphilpott/fullstackopen2020/part2/phonebook/README.md

 When rendering contacts, each _Contact_ component is passed a _handleDeleteContact_ function to give as an event handler for its delete button - the event handler is unique to each contact respective of its _id_ value. _handleDeleteContact_ first runs the _window.confirm_ method informing the user of its actions, upon confirmation will utilize the _contactService deleteOne_ method to remove the contact from the server.

 When dealing with creating, updating, deleting contacts as well as rejected promises from the server, a relevant message is rendered to the UI for 2 seconds.
 This message is shown using the _Notification_ component which takes the _message_ and _type_ as props.
 Depending on the value of _type_ the relevant styling is applied.
+Notifications are controlled using the _showNotification_ state variable.
 Relevant notifications are given based on user actions such as creating, updating or deleting a contact.
 A notification is also displayed within the _catch_ function if a returned server side promise is in the _rejected_ state - which can occur if a users client is not in sync with the server.

 ## Component Tree